UzL-ITS/pethmr.github.io/_posts/2022-07-08-demonstrator1.md

 The first Demonstrator was concluded with a fruitful discussion about the future of the project and upcoming tasks.
-In the next period the focus of the project is integrating the SHOP system with APet, and improving of methods for finding web and API vulnerabilities.
+In the next period the focus of the project is integrating the SHOP system with APet, and improvment of methods for finding web and API vulnerabilities.

 As the demonstrator was still conducted via online channels, you can find a few screenshots from the presentations.
 {% include image-gallery.html folder="/assets/images/demo1" %}